 Until next time…

-You can visit Lasqueti by ferry.
+You can visit Lasqueti by ferry from the mainland.
 Ferry times and prices are below: